jlmayorga/openshift-dc-migration/README.md

 Each generated Deployment YAML file will include annotations indicating it was created by this migration process and the timestamp of creation.

+## PDF Report

+The tool generates a comprehensive PDF report of the conversion process.
+This report includes:

+- A list of all processed DeploymentConfigs
+- The namespace and name of each DeploymentConfig
+- Information about triggers, lifecycle hooks, auto-rollbacks, and custom strategies for each DeploymentConfig
+- Conversion status and any errors encountered
+- A summary of the total number of conversions performed

+## Preflight Checks

+Before performing any conversions, the tool now conducts preflight checks to ensure:

+- Connectivity to the OpenShift cluster
+- Proper permissions to access and modify necessary resources
+- Validity of specified projects

 ## Warnings and Considerations

 - Always run the tool without the `--apply-changes` flag first and review the generated YAML files before applying changes.
 - Ensure you have backups of your DeploymentConfigs before running this tool with `--apply-changes=true`.
 - This tool performs a basic conversion.
 You may need to manually adjust the generated Deployments for workloads with complex configurations.
 - Test thoroughly in a non-production environment before using in production.
+- Review the generated PDF report to ensure all conversions were successful and to document the migration process.

 ## Contributing